Commuter chaos: Auckland trains stopped, multiple crashes close roads

 The crash was cleared and all lanes opened by 12.30pm.

-Meanwhile, all commuter trains in Auckland have ground to halt because of a signal fault.
+Meanwhile, all commuter trains in Auckland also ground to a halt because of a signal fault.

-Britomart Station has also been closed until further notice, Auckland Transport said.
+The KiwiRail signals failed at about 11.15am stopping trains across the network.

-It was not known when services would resume, and commuters were instead being directed to bus services.
+However, just before 1pm Auckland Transport said train services were resuming, and full services should be operating again by 2pm.

-Trains which were between stations have stopped on the lines, and are waiting for an update before they move again.
+It said to expect some delays and cancellations as it works towards resuming normal service.

-Passengers who had boarded trains at Britomart Station have been offloaded.
+During the halt, trains which were between stations stopped on the lines, and were waiting for an update before they moved again.

-Those who are stuck on trains say they have been stranded for up to an hour.
+Passengers who had boarded trains at Britomart Station were offloaded.

-Auckland Transport is telling them that it will offload them to the closest train station.
+Those who were stuck on trains say they were stranded for up to an hour.